About the Recipe

 This recipe will feed 8/10 people, for a smaller quantity simply halve the ingredients.

-Soak your dried soja in hot water with a vegetable stck cube for 15 minutes.
-Add your tins of tomatoes, tomatoe frito, water and a large glass of red wine to a large saucepan or slow cooker.
-Next rinse and drain the kidney beans and lentils then add the quinoa and soja mince.
+Soak your dried soja in hot water with a vegetable stock cube for 10 minutes.
+Add your tomato sauce, water and a large glass of red wine to a large saucepan or slow cooker.
+Next rinse and drain the kidney beans and lentils then add the soja mince.
 Add the herbs and spices as well as most importantly the dark chocolate.
 For a normal spice level use 1 tsp of chilli for a 'blow your socks off' chilli double up on the chilli.
 Dice the onions and crush or finely chop the garlic and grate the carrots, fry this all together until golden brown and add to the pan.
 Congratulations your chilli is nearly done!

 Pour yourself a large glass of red wine to reward yourself for your ingenuity.

-Turn on your slow cooker or simmer on a gentle heat whilsts stirring, if you notice the mixture is a bit thick then add more water, if you notice it is a bit thin add some more quinoa to the mix.
+Turn on your slow cooker or simmer on a gentle heat whilst stirring regularly, if you notice the mixture is a bit thick then add more water, if you notice it is a bit thin add some more quinoa to the mix.

-Serve the chilli in a bowl and finish with some padron or green peppers, nachos on the side and a small rice castle.
+Serve the chilli in a bowl with the wholegrain rice and finish with some padron or green peppers, nachos on the side and a generous dollop of guacamole.
 Dust everything with some cayenne pepper before devouring.